Birds of North Carolina:

 Global Rank G3

 Coastal Plain Permanent resident; nonmigratory.
 Formerly over nearly the entire province, except absent along barrier islands, and very scarce in northern counties.
 Presently, limited mainly to extensive managed areas with Longleaf Pine stands.
 Very local and generally rare; may be fairly common at a few areas -- Palmetto-Peartree Preserve (Tyrrell) (where Longleaf Pines are absent), Croatan National Forest, Camp Lejeune, Holly Shelter Game Land, Fort Bragg, and Sandhills Game Land.
 There have been extremely few new locations found for the species since the 1980's.
-Currently ranges sparingly northeast to Currituck and Camden.
+Currently ranges sparingly northeast to Currituck, Camden, and Gates.
 Peak counts: 66, Southern Pines CBC, 2 Jan 1982.

 Piedmont Former permanent resident.
 The species was present in very small numbers as a permanent resident in a few areas in the eastern and southeastern portions -- Wake, Chatham, Montgomery, and Anson -- through the latter decades of the 1980's.
 However, the last resident Piedmont birds, at Pee Dee NWR in Anson, disappeared in the late 1990's.
 Interesting was the finding of as many as two birds, apparently wandering individuals, at the Jordan Lake State Educational Forest (Chatham), as seen and photographed by many persons, from 9 Oct - 14 Nov 2015.
 The birds were apparently males that had been banded at Fort Bragg and thus were dispersing from colonies in that area.
 However, extensive surveys in Dec 2015 failed to find the birds.
 Another "stray" was seen in that same locale as in 2015, where audio-recorded, on 10 Jul 2023.
 The decline of the species in this province was mostly due to fire suppression rather than destruction of the pine stands.
 There are historical (pre-1960) records of strays from Chapel Hill, Winston-Salem, and Statesville.
 Peak count: 4 adults plus young, northern Wake, late May to mid-Jun 1970.